Skip to main content

 Latest position:

-The Bureau has stated:“The Report touches on the sensitive and controversial policy and political issue.
+The Bureau has stated that: “The Report touches on the sensitive and controversial policy and political issue.
 There were mixed responses and very divergent views from different sectors of the community.
-Given the complexity and sensitivity of the policy and political issues involved, the Bureau will monitor related developments in considering the way forward.”
-See items 44 and 47 above.
+In monitoring related developments in considering the way forward, the Privacy Commissioner and her Office noted that in the past few years, the number of complaints against media organisations remained low.
+They will continue with the promotion and education efforts on the relevant requirements and exemptions of the Personal Data (Privacy) Ordinance (PDPO) on news activities.”
+See items 44 and 46 above.

 Government response